natureminded/sockets_chat/readme.md

 - Change logged-on color to a gradient green and add an icon?
 - Why isn't mobile working?
 Is it because of the stylesheet issue?
 - Add footer with your website/credits.
+- Add background BG and icons (Do you need to roll back to Bootstrap 3?)

+**Don't forget to create LICENSE on GitHub for THIS and for MEAN HIKE**